IntersectMBO/lsm-tree/doc/format-run.md

 a second round of disk I/O to read in the remaining pages.)

-The design is intended to be somewhat extensible by allowing for different choices of index representation, to suite different kinds of key and key properties.
+The design is intended to be somewhat extensible by allowing for different choices of index representation, to suit different kinds of key and key properties.
 In particular initially we will support a compact index type.
-For more general purpose applications one can forsee the need for a more ordinary index type.
+For more general purpose applications one can foresee the need for a more ordinary index type.

-The type of index in use is metadata that must be known for the whole LSM tree.
+The type of index in use is metadata that must be known for the whole LSM table handle.
 It does not vary per run.

 ### Compact index